2016 APRA Silver Scroll Awards: New Zealand Music Hall of Fame

-Singer-songwriter Moana Maniapoto will be inducted into the New Zealand Music Hall of Fame at the Silver Scroll awards ceremony in September.
+Singer-songwriter Moana Maniapoto was inducted into the New Zealand Music Hall of Fame at the Silver Scroll awards ceremony in September.

 Other awards

-Six other awards will be presented at the Silver Scroll Awards: APRA Maioha Award (for excellence in contemporary Maori music), SOUNZ Contemporary Award (for creativity and inspiration in composition), and APRA Best Original Music in a Feature Film Award and APRA Best Original Music in a Series Award.
+Six other awards were presented at the Silver Scroll Awards: APRA Maioha Award (for excellence in contemporary Maori music), SOUNZ Contemporary Award (for creativity and inspiration in composition), and APRA Best Original Music in a Feature Film Award and APRA Best Original Music in a Series Award.
 The award for the most performed New Zealand song in New Zealand and overseas was dropped in 2016.

 APRA song awards

 Outside of the Silver Scroll Awards, APRA presented six genre awards in 2016.
-The APRA Best Pacific Song was presented at the Pacific Music Awards, the APRA Best Country Music Song was presented at the New Zealand Country Music Awards, the APRA Best Māori Songwriter will be presented at the Waiata Maori Music Awards and the APRA Children’s Song of the Year and What Now Video of the Year will be presented live on What Now.
+The APRA Best Pacific Song was presented at the Pacific Music Awards, the APRA Best Country Music Song was presented at the New Zealand Country Music Awards, the APRA Best Māori Songwriter will be presented at the Waiata Maori Music Awards and the APRA Children's Song of the Year and What Now Video of the Year will be presented live on What Now.
 For the first time in 2016, the award for Best Jazz Composition was awarded, presented at the National Jazz Festival.